craftercms/docs/source/developers/projects/search/index.rst

 |

-Crafter Search is the search facade for Crafter CMS.
+Crafter Search is the search facade for CrafterCMS.
 Crafter Search proxies the real search engine deployed behind it.

 |